Archana-Pujari/Sales-Analysis/README.md

 The Sales Director at AtliQ Hardware faced significant challenges in tracking sales performance across the company’s regional offices.
 As the market expanded rapidly, the traditional reporting process based on verbal updates from regional managers proved inefficient and unreliable.
 Despite noticing a steady decline in overall sales, there was no concrete data to explain where and why this drop was happening.

-To overcome this, the leadership required a data-driven visualization system that could present real-time sales insights and key performance metrics in a single view, enabling the company to identify gaps, respond to market trends faster, and drive overall business growth.
+To overcome this, the leadership required a data-driven visualisation system that could present real-time sales insights and key performance metrics in a single view, enabling the company to identify gaps, respond to market trends faster, and drive overall business growth.

 ## This Project Covers